-Hong Kong table tennis star Wong Chun-ting has been eliminated from the men's singles event at the National Games on Wednesday, but not before pushing world number one Wang Chuqin to the absolute limit in a thrilling seven-game contest.
+Hong Kong table tennis star Wong Chun-ting has been eliminated from the men's singles event at the National Games on Wednesday, but not before pushing world number one Wang Chuqin to the limit in a thrilling seven-game contest.

 Ultimately, Wang's class shone through in the final showdown.